fenrirberserker/java-study/doc/Study.md

 - **Health checks**: Spring Boot Actuator exposes **liveness** (is the process alive — restart it if not) and **readiness** (can it serve traffic — remove it from load balancing if not)

 #### Entry & Deployment Patterns
-- **API Gateway / Backend For Frontend**: acts as a single entry point for the frontend calls
+- **API Gateway / Backend For Frontend (BFF)**: A single entry point for frontend calls handling routing, authentication, rate limiting, and protocol translation; the BFF variant tailors a gateway per client type (mobile, web)
-- **Shared Event Bus / Message Queues**: asynchronous communication between microservices through messages
+- **Shared Event Bus / Message Queues**: Asynchronous communication between microservices through messages, decoupling producers from consumers in time and availability
-- **Service Registry**: Keeps a directory of the services with addresses for discovery
+- **Service Registry**: A live directory of service instances and addresses for discovery; in Kubernetes, native Domain Name System (DNS) resolution makes a dedicated registry (Eureka) unnecessary
-- **Blue/Green deployment**: Swap the passive environment (running the new code) with the active one; instant rollback by swapping back
+- **Blue/Green deployment**: Two identical environments; the passive one runs the new version, a router switch cuts traffic over instantly, and rollback is an equally instant switch back — zero-downtime at the cost of double infrastructure
+- **Canary deployment**: Route a small percentage of live traffic to the new version, watch error rates and latency, then grow the percentage or roll back — lower risk than blue/green for a large user base

 ### Architecture Types

+#### Layered Architecture (N-Tier)
+Horizontal layers, each with a distinct role: **Presentation → Business → Persistence → Database**.
+Requests flow down through each closed layer in turn.
+- **Strength**: well understood, easy to build and test (mock lower layers)
+- **Weakness**: tends to deploy as a monolith; the "architecture sinkhole" anti-pattern appears when requests pass through layers that add no logic
+- **When**: the default starting point when domain boundaries are not yet clear

+#### Event-Driven Architecture
+Decoupled, single-purpose components process events asynchronously.
+Two topologies:
+- **Mediator**: a central mediator orchestrates a multi-step event by dispatching sub-events in sequence
+- **Broker**: components publish to a broker and react to each other, with no central brain
+- **Strength**: high scalability and adaptability; components decoupled in time and availability
+- **Weakness**: complex error handling and flow tracing; eventual consistency

+#### Microkernel Architecture (Plugin)
+A minimal **core system** holds only what is needed to run; all extra features are independent **plug-ins** registered in a registry.
+The core stays stable; new capability means a new plug-in.
+- **Examples**: the Eclipse IDE, browser extensions, claims processing with per-region rules as plug-ins
+- **Strength**: high agility and testability; plug-ins can be deployed at runtime
+- **Weakness**: usually a single deployable unit (low scalability); designing the plug-in contract is hard

+#### Space-Based Architecture
+Removes the central-database bottleneck with replicated **in-memory data grids**: multiple processing units each hold the full data set in memory, behind a virtualized middleware (messaging, data, processing grids) that routes and replicates.
+Units spin up and down with load.
+- **Strength**: near-linear horizontal scalability; in-memory speed
+- **Weakness**: expensive and complex; eventual consistency between units; unsuited to large relational datasets
+- **When**: highly variable, unpredictable concurrent load (auctions, ticket booking)

 #### DB Centric Architecture
 Has a database at the center of the application and its divided in the layers: